Skip to main content

 What is Daintree?

 Daintree is a free, open-source desktop application that hosts AI coding agents in a review-first workspace.
-Each task can run inside its own isolated Git worktree, so multiple agents work in parallel without stepping on each other's branches.
-Agents run as CLI processes inside panels you can watch live, and Review Hub is where you inspect, stage, and commit their changes before anything goes upstream.
-One place to delegate work, watch agents live, and inspect results before anything merges.
+Each task can run in its own isolated Git worktree, so several agents work in parallel without touching each other's branches.
+Agents run as CLI processes inside panels you watch live.
+Review Hub is where you inspect, stage, and commit their changes before any of it goes upstream.
+You delegate the work, watch it run, and check the result before it merges.

-If you already run agents from the command line, the mental model maps directly onto what you're doing today:
+If you already run agents from the command line, the model maps onto what you do today:

 Terminal workflowDaintree equivalent